vatpac-technology/pilot-procedures/docs/airspace/cta.md

 Airport efficiency procedures are published in dedicated DAP charts of the same title and replicated in [Local Procedures](../local-procedures/).

+!!! warning "Important"
+    After vacating a runway, particularly via a rapid exit, **do not stop**.
+Keep taxiing forward and contact SMC for taxi instructions.

+    A common mistake new pilots make is vacating the runway, stopping, then spending a few minutes preparing for taxi.
+This blocks that runway exit and can cause following aircraft to occupy the runway for extended periods of time.

 ### Class C
 Major controlled aerodromes are surrounded by Class C airspace.
 An airways clearance is required for all operations into, out of, and in the vicinity of a Class C aerodrome.